-Following the latest government advice, from TODAY Monday 15 June wearing face masks when travelling by train or other public transport is compulsory.
+Wearing face masks when travelling by train or other public transport has been made compulsory by the government during the coronavirus pandemic.
 But what does that mean for business travellers?

 Social distancing measures means there’s only space on the railway for between 10-20% of the usual number of people.
 So, please consider carefully whether your journey is really necessary and in line with government advice.
 Work from home if you can and if you need to travel, consider walking or cycling where possible.